-This command allows you to select your scan material, which can be one of the following:
+This command allows you to select the correct scan material.
+Scan materials can be classified into three types:

-- Reflectives, such as fabrics, clothes, textiles, drawings or prints
+- Reflectives, such as maps, posters, drawings, fine arts, or other prints

 - Positive transparencies

 - Negative film

-The default scan material depends upon the scanner you are using, and the choices available to you in the Scan Material submenu will also depend on the scanner model you are using.
+The default scan material depends upon the scanner you're using, and the choices available to you in the Scan Material drop-down menu will also depend on your scanner model.
+The Reflective choice is available only if you are using a large-format scanner, such as the LS-3800.